brooklabteam/www/join.md

 <h2>Post-Baccaulaureate Fellows</h2>

 We periodically host post-baccaulaureate research fellows for a full year through the NIH-sponsored [University of Chicago PREP (Post-Baccaulaureate Research Education Program)](https://bsdprep.uchicago.edu/), which funds underrepresented minority students to carry out a full year of research in a host lab.
 PREP students also receive financial support and mentoring through the graduate school and NSF Graduate Research Fellowship application processes.
 Freddy Gonzalez was a PREP scholar in AY 2021-2022 and is now a PhD student in Dr. Paul Turner's lab at Yale.
+Mars Woodward ia a current PREP scholar in our group.

 Applications for PREP are due internally to UChicago annually in March or April--watch for deadlines [here](https://bsdprep.uchicago.edu/program-activities/application-procedure/).

 ---

 <h2>Field Technicians</h2>

+We typically employ two, Madagascar-based **Field Technicians** in one-year positions based in Madagascar.
+These technicians work with [Association Ekipa Fanihy](ekipafanihy.org) to undertake bat capture and collection of biological samples for our longterm project, as well as rudimentary laboratory processing.
+These positions are targeted towards American post-baccalaureate students eager to work with Malagasy PhD students on [Ekipa Fanihy](/team).
+I have found this to be a rewarding experience for both American and Malagasy students in the past, allowing both parties to engage in scientific and cultural exchange.

+Application submissions for our newest Madagascar-based **Field Technician** position to join the Fanihy from November 2023-November 2024 have now closed and will not renew again until spring 2024, for a likely August or September 2024 start date.
+This year, due to limitations imposed by our funding sources, we specifically solicited applicaitons for a **Chicago Post-Baccaulaureate Field Fellow** who must either be a native of the Chicagoland region or a recent graduate of a Chicago region university.
+Please see [Chicago field fellow](/join/chicago-field-fellow) for a job description of past opportunities.

 Outside of my lab, if you are interested in finding research positions in the field, you may want to explore the following job boards or research opportunities: